Wolfhound905/thisdomain.works/README.md

 # ThisDomain.Works - The Greatest Website of All Time

 No, seriously.
 This is *probably* the most amazing, mind-blowing, extraordinary piece of internet real estate you will ever lay your eyes upon.
 This website, in all its minimalist glory, does what no other website has accomplished before.
-It single-handedly justifies its existence by simply displaying "Yes".
+It single-handedly justifies its existence by simply displaying "Yes". (and possible other things)

 ## What Can ThisDomain.Works Do For You?